Welcome to The Kitchen Party

 1. Dynamic Federalism and Intergovernmental Cooperation

-2. Economic Growth as the Foundation of Social Justice
+3. Economic Growth as the Foundation of Social Justice

 Sustainable social progress requires economic capacity.
 For too long, Atlantic Canada has experienced the consequences of economic centralization: the loss of industry, outmigration of labour, and reduced fiscal capacity.
-The Kitchen Party believes that restoring growth—through investment, infrastructure, and regional economic strategy—is the most effective path to improving public services, reducing inequality, and rebuilding communities.
+The Kitchen Party believes that restoring growth – through investment, infrastructure, and regional economic strategy – is the most effective path to improving public services, reducing inequality, and rebuilding communities.

-3. Regional Control and Capacity Building
+4. Regional Control and Capacity Building

 The erosion of Atlantic Canada's industrial base and institutional capacity is not irreversible.
-The Kitchen Party supports regional economic coordination among the Atlantic provinces; strategic infrastructure development (energy, transportation, and communications); locally rooted public services, including policing and emergency response; and policies that retain and repatriate skilled workers.
-We believe that Atlantic Canadians should not have to leave home to build a life.
+The Kitchen Party supports regional economic coordination among the Atlantic provinces; strategic infrastructure development (energy, transportation, and communications); and policies that retain and repatriate skilled workers.
+Furthermore, the Kitchen Party believes that regional control over our natural resources is our best chance to overcome the ravages of centralization and geography.

-4. Public Institutions Rooted in the Region
+5. Public Institutions Rooted in the Region

 Further, economic growth is also shaped by where decisions are made.
 The concentration of federal agencies in central Canada has limited Atlantic Canada's ability to influence policy, capture employment, and build sectoral expertise.
-The Kitchen Party supports relocating federal institutions with mandates tied to Atlantic industries—such as fisheries, oceans, energy, and natural resources—to the region.
+The Kitchen Party supports relocating federal institutions with mandates tied to Atlantic industries – such as fisheries, oceans, energy, and natural resources – to the region.
 Aligning decision-making with regional economies will strengthen outcomes, create high-quality jobs, and ensure Atlantic Canadians have a direct role in shaping their economic future.